syl24/DNSResolverClient/README.md

 **Requirements**:

-If you are using Windows, install some application to Linux or bash on windows.
-I highly recommend to install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run Linux in a windows environment.
+If you are using Windows, install some application to run Linux or bash on Windows.
+I highly recommend to install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run Linux in a Windows environment.
 To install Java and javac on Linux (Ubuntu) refer to this [documentation](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-on-ubuntu-18-04).
 Source code currently has only been tested on Linux (WSL), other platforms may behave unexpectedly.

 **Running the application**: